 Arts of Asia

-Our galleries for Asian and Islamic art are closed for a major construction and reinstallation project and scheduled to reopen in 2017.
-Meanwhile, you can see a selection of Asian and Islamic objects in our Connecting Cultures installation on the first floor.
+Our galleries for Asian and Islamic art are closed for a major construction and reinstallation project and scheduled to reopen in phases, beginning in 2017.
+Meanwhile, you can see a selection of Asian and Islamic objects in our Infinite Blue exhibition on the first floor.

 We house one of America’s foremost collections of Asian art.
 The Asian galleries, once renovated, will continue to provide a full survey of those holdings, featuring more than 350 works of art from Japan, Korea, China, India, Southeast Asia, and the Himalayas.
 The collection is home to a diverse array of objects, from glowering Japanese guardian figures to delicate Indian miniature paintings, and from the heavily wrought surface of a Chinese cloisonné altarpiece to the smooth celadon glaze of a Korean ewer.